 Subwatersheds #1327 and #1597 are contributing high amounts of sediment.
 These subwatersheds were found to contribute 9.4% of the total sediment load, contain 41.0% of the critical erosion cells, while occupying 2.2% of the West Firesteel watershed area.
 Overall, the West Firesteel watershed is contributing a very low rate of sediment (0.1100 tons/acre/25 year event).
 The area contained within these two small subwatersheds (1240 and 2120 acres) is characterized by steep land slopes (2-8%) which are utilized as cropland.
 It is recommended that the 34 cells that are currently in cropland (5-8% slopes) be returned to rangeland or implement a high residue management plan.
-Due to the relatively low rate of sediment in this watershed should be limited.
+Due to the relatively low rate of sediment throughout the West Firesteel watershed, efforts to reduce sediment in this watershed should be limited.
 The other 50 critical erosion cells, identified on pages 73-74, should be targeted for appropriate BMP's.